 - In aseptate fungi (Lower fungi), all the nuclei remain in a common mesh of protoplasm.
 This type of hyphae is known as coenocytic hyphae (Gr. koinos = common + koite = couch).

 Mycelium: The mass of hyphae constituting the thallus of a fungus is called the mycelium (pl. mycelia; Gr. mykes = mushroom).
-So, the mesh of hyphae that we see in agar culture, or in rotten woods and breads are actually altogether a mycelium.
+So, the mesh of hyphae that we see in agar culture, or in rotten woods and bread is actually altogether a mycelium.

-So far, we have learned about the basic vegetative structure of the fungi.
-Now let’s have a look on some of special structures that develop from normal structures discussed above.
+So far, we have learned about the basic vegetative structure of fungi.
+Now let’s have a look at some of the special structures that develop from the normal structures discussed above.